 See also: Issues Resolved for 1.4.1

 - An issue where Confluence pages would intermittently only display their header when loading has been resolved.
-(Unresolved Link)
+(Release Notes 1.4.1)

 - Several issues regarding Confluence's use of the Oracle database have been resolved.

 - A recurring bug preventing PNG images from being exported to PDF on some application servers has been fixed.
-(Unresolved Link)
+(Release Notes 1.4.1)

-- Inconsistencies with custom colour-schemes have been resolved (Unresolved Link)
+- Inconsistencies with custom color-schemes have been resolved (Release Notes 1.4.1)